uncoverthefuture-org/actions/README.md

 ## 📚 Documentation

 For detailed usage of each action, click the links in the table above or navigate to the action's directory.

+> 🔐 **SSH User Enforcement**
+>
+> All remote execution now runs strictly as the `ssh_user` supplied to composite
+> actions.
+Provision servers with the desired account ahead of time and ensure
+> deployment directories are owned by that user.
+Avoid workflows that attempt to
+> escalate privileges or create alternate Podman users—those patterns have been
+> removed across the action catalog.